• Skip to main content

 6 Things All Multi-Simultaneous-Sport Athletes Should Be Doing

-1. Getting 8+ hours of rest per night.
+1. Get 8+ hours of rest per night.
 If your athlete is playing simultaneous sports, sleep is one of the first things to go, and it’s one of the MOST important things they need to be doing.
 The juggling act of balancing school and one sport is hard enough, but when you add in a second sport, often the child will go straight from school to afternoon practice and then directly to evening practice.
-This can mean homework, dinner, and downtime is getting squeezed into a very abbreviated night; when an athlete should be going to bed, they are just starting their homework.
+This can mean homework, dinner, and downtime are getting squeezed into a very abbreviated night; when an athlete should be going to bed, they are just starting their homework.
 Sleep is all about repair, both mental and physical.
-The quality and the amount of sleep, to a great extent, determines the effectiveness of recovery.
-The majority of muscle repair and growth occurs during sleep when hormones are being released.
+The quality and the amount of sleep, to a great extent, determine the effectiveness of recovery.
+The majority of muscle repair and growth occurs during sleep when hormones are released.
 When an athlete doesn’t get enough sleep, they are more prone to injury and illness.
-This will prove detrimental to any young person, particularly for athletes, as they are already asking more from their bodies and minds.
+This will prove detrimental to any young person, particularly athletes, as they are already asking more from their bodies and minds.
 And the lack of sleep won’t just affect their health, but also their performance.
 It’s been scientifically proven to lower reaction time, accuracy, and sprint times.
 Whereas adequate sleep (8+ hours) results in fewer mental errors and extended playing careers.

-1. A good rule of thumb for athletes is to divide their body weight in half and drink at least an ounce per pound of bodyweight throughout a typical day (e.g., someone weighing 160 pounds should drink 80 ounces of water a day).
+3. Stay hydrated.
+Hydration is foundational in that everything else an athlete does during training, competition, and recovery is at least somewhat dependent upon their fluid intake.
+A good rule of thumb for athletes is to divide their body weight in half and drink at least an ounce per pound of body weight throughout a typical day (e.g., someone weighing 160 pounds should drink 80 ounces of water a day).

-3. During Exercise: Every 15-20 minutes, drink at least 4-6 ounces of fluid during vigorous exercise.
+- During Exercise: Every 15-20 minutes, drink at least 4-6 ounces of fluid during vigorous exercise.
 For less vigorous exercise, decrease the amount slightly.

-4. After Exercise: Drink 16-24 ounces of water for every pound lost during physical activity.
+- After Exercise: Drink 16-24 ounces of water for every pound lost during physical activity.
 Consuming rehydrating beverages (like fruit smoothies) and eating watery foods (such as fruits and vegetables) along with salty ones can help replace lost fluids and electrolytes.

 Pita and hummus.